rubygsoc/rubygsoc.github.io/_posts/2020-06-13-add-backends-for-gemstash-storage-of-private-gems.md

 1. Would you like help from some mentor for this task?
     - Nope.
 He resolved most of my confusion recently.

+### Week 5 (07/06/2020)

+1. What did you accomplish this past week?
+    - Fixed some errors on the storage unit.
+Improved testing infrastructures, and configure VCR to hide security credentials.

+1. What will you do this upcoming week?
+    - I'll proceed on working on a GCP implementation while waiting for further review on my PR.

+1. What obstacles are impeding your progress?
+    - None so far.

+1. Would you like help from some mentor for this task?
+    - Nope.

+### Week 6 (07/13/2020)

+1. What did you accomplish this past week?
+    - Get started on making a Google Cloud Platform client.

+1. What will you do this upcoming week?
+    - I'll keep working on that while waiting for my code to be reviewed.

+1. What obstacles are impeding your progress?
+    - None so far.

+1. Would you like help from some mentor for this task?
+    - Nope.